manymodels/public-ai/libraries.md

 ---
-title: Libraries
+title: Building Public AI with Libraries
 layout: page
+nav_title: Libraries
 description: An AI pilot program for public libraries.
 ---

-# Building Public AI with Libraries

 ## A New Role for Libraries in the AI Age